-- Patient with a current assessment of WHO Functional Class (FC) III.
+- Patient with a current assessment of WHO Functional Class (FC) III or ambulatory IV.

 - Main pulmonary artery (MPA) diameter and anatomy suitable for placement of the device as defined in the Instructions For Use (IFU) and as assessed by multi-slice computed tomography (MSCT).

 - Patient is deemed appropriate for Aria CV device by the Patient Care Team at the investigation site and approved by the Central Screening Committee (CSC).